All Episodes

 Well, let's explore one of the theories in this piece.

-They say that talk radio and conservative opposition to amnesty has provided or or given an image of the Republican Party that's caused people not to like Republicans.
+They say that talk radio and conservative opposition to amnesty has provided or given an image of the Republican Party that's caused people not to like Republicans.

-But we don't control any.
+But we don't control any the Republicans are in office.

-The Republicans are the ones that have the political power, but somehow they escape Any accountability.
+The Republicans are the ones that have the political power, but somehow they escape any accountability.

 It's almost like there's a limbaugh theorem that attaches to them, just as there is Obama.